-Poet, playwright and theatre director Federico (del Sagrado Corazón de Jesús) García Lorca (1898-1936) is widely considered one of the most important figures of Spanish literature in the 20th century due to his importance, influence and popularity.
+Poet, playwright and theater director Federico (del Sagrado Corazón de Jesús) García Lorca (1898-1936) is widely considered one of the most important figures of Spanish literature in the 20th century due to his importance, influence and popularity.

 His last play, The House of Bernarda Alba (La casa de Bernarda Alba), was first performed on March 8th, 1945 at the Teatro Avenida in Buenos Aires with Margarita Xirgu (1888-1969), a Spanish stage actress and personal friend of him, as the chief character.